How to use patchclampplotteR

 About the data

-This dataset consists of whole-cell patch clamp recordings of neurons within the dorsomedial hypothalamus (DMH), a brain region critical for appetite regulation, stress responses and other processes.
+This sample dataset consists of whole-cell patch clamp recordings of neurons within the dorsomedial hypothalamus (DMH), a brain region critical for appetite regulation, stress responses and other processes.
 I recorded evoked excitatory post-synaptic currents for five minutes under baseline conditions, then added 500 nM insulin to the perfusion solution, and I continued recording for 25 minutes.

 My goal is to determine if insulin affects evoked current amplitude in DMH neurons.